kbmackenzie/happy-chicken/README.md

 Happy Chicken is a readable variation of the [Chicken esoteric language][1].
-It compiles to valid Chicken source code.
-It's designed to make writing silly Chicken programs a little easier.
+It compiles to valid Chicken.

 Its implementation is a tiny, self-contained, POSIX-compliant **Awk** script.

-It should run out-of-the-box on most Linux distros. 🐔
+It should work out-of-the-box on most Linux distros. 🐔

 Its syntax consists of one instruction per line.
 Some instructions have operands.
 Instruction names are kept accurate to the [Chicken esolang's VM specification][2].